- Asian Black's Background

 - Black Tea Preparation

-And Nirvana it is!
-It truly doesn’t get much better than this!
-Our Asian Black Nirvana is our own blend of two of the most famous teas in Asia--China Keemun and India Darjeeling.
+Our Asian Black Nirvana is our own blend of 2 of the most famous teas in Asia--China Keemun & India Darjeeling.
 At first we were reluctant to adulterate two such exceptional teas by blending them together.
 Who in their right mind would want to do such a thing!
 But in this case it really works.
-The characteristics that make each of these teas so outstanding complement and enhance each other to such a degree that you may never go back to drinking either one of them by themselves!
+The characteristics that make each of these teas so outstanding complement & enhance each other to such a degree that you may never go back to drinking either one of them by themselves!

 Ingredients: Artisan Black Tea